Ed Blackwell: Free jazz musical style

 Despite the avant-garde nature of free jazz, Blackwell's playing remains structured and influenced by his previous experiences.
-Much of free jazz lacks a traditional jazz structure, however, Blackwell frequently incorporates different motivic patterns to create a sense of structure.
-Typically, the song like aspects of his style also remain present during this time.
+Much of free jazz lacks a traditional jazz structure, but Blackwell frequently incorporates different motivic patterns to create a sense of structure.
+Typically, the song-like aspects of his style also remain present during this time.

 African influence

 In 1967 and 1968, Blackwell traveled with Randy Weston on a state-funded tour to West Africa, North Africa, and the Middle East.
 During the tour, Blackwell transcribed many of the traditional rhythms of the places he visited.
 This exposure coincided with much of the Black Nationalism movement taking hold in the United States throughout the 60s.
 However, Blackwell never expressed these sentiments and maintained that his connection to Africa during this time was for cultural and musical edification rather than political.
-During this period, much of Blackwell’s drumming becomes reminiscent of West African drumming techniques, exhibiting a dance-like quality relying heavily on layered polyrhythmic sequences.
+During this period, much of Blackwell's drumming becomes reminiscent of West African drumming techniques, exhibiting a dance-like quality relying heavily on layered polyrhythmic sequences.

 Later years

 In 1969, Blackwell once again played with Coleman.
 Short thereafter, he would take a position as an artist-in-residence at Wesleyan University in Middletown, Connecticut, where he would teach until his death.
-Only a few years later in 1973 would his health begin to decline, he would develop chronic kidney malfunction which would require frequent dialysis and limit his ability to travel.
+Only a few years later in 1973, his health began to decline; he would develop chronic kidney malfunction which would require frequent dialysis and limit his ability to travel.
 This led to a development of frequent health complications like pneumonia, which often made it difficult for him to work.
-Despite these complications, Blackwell went on to co-found Old and New Dreams with former bandmates Don Cherry and Charlie Haden, they were joined by Dewey Redmen.
+Despite these complications, Blackwell went on to co-found Old and New Dreams with former bandmates Don Cherry and Charlie Haden, they were joined by Dewey Redman.
 They recorded two albums under that name in 1976 and 1979.

 Throughout the 80s Blackwell performed with a number of top free jazz artists including but not limited to: Dennis Charles, Sunny Murray, Steve McCall, Jane Ira Bloom, Anthony Braxton, and David Murray.
+In 1981, Blackwell performed at the Woodstock Jazz Festival, held in celebration of the tenth anniversary of the Creative Music Studio, alongside Mark Helias, Carlos Ward, and Graham Haynes.